 Biking and skating of any kind is prohibited inside University residences, including within all lounges, balconies, indoor and outdoor hallways, and other common areas.
 Outside bike racks are available in each residential area.
-Bicycles should not be stored inside apartments or bedrooms with the exception of extended breaks (e.g. winter break and spring break) when inside storage of bicycles may be permitted.
+Bicycles should not be stored inside apartments or bedrooms unless it in a closet or an area where it would not be deemed a hazard.
 Cleaning and repair costs to tile floors, carpets, and walls caused by rubber wheels or tires will be charged to the student or students responsible.
 In cases where it has not been determined who is responsible for damage, community damage billing may be used.
 The kicking or throwing of balls or the use of any other recreational items intended for gymnasium or outdoor use is not allowed inside residence halls or apartment complexes.